openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 ## Supported Things

 The only thing type is the calendar.
-It is based on a single iCalendar-File.
+It is based on a single iCalendar file.
 There can be multiple Things having different properties representing different calendars.

 ## Thing Configuration